Dual-Form Pavilion

 Structure Design Process

-Located in the Shenzhen–Hong Kong Central Park in the Hetao area, the project is first assembled as the Linear Pavilion and later dismantled and reconfigured into the Petal Cluster, demonstrating structural superposition across different spatial forms.
+Located in the Shenzhen–Hong Kong Central Park in the Hetao area, the project is first assembled as Linear Pavilion and later dismantled and reconfigured into Cluster Pavilion, demonstrating structural superposition across different spatial forms.

 Form Ⅰ:Linear Pavilion